All Episodes

 And it just turns out that on what you just mentioned, immigration, does anybody think that's going well?

-On health care, does anybody think that's going well?
+On healthcare, does anybody think that's going well?

 Is our education system going as well as it could?

-Uh, is government spending going as well as it could?
+Is government spending going as well as it could?

 Yeah, I totally agree with you.